Kroger to buy specialty pharmacy services provider Axium

-LOS ANGELES, Nov 15 (Reuters) - Supermarket operator Kroger Co said on Thursday it will buy Axium Pharmacy Holdings Inc, a pharmacy services provider specializing in complex and chronic medical conditions such as cancer, as part of its growth strategy.
+LOS ANGELES (Reuters) - Supermarket operator Kroger Co (KR.N) said on Thursday it will buy Axium Pharmacy Holdings Inc, a pharmacy services provider specializing in complex and chronic medical conditions such as cancer, as part of its growth strategy.

 Kroger, the largest U.S. supermarket operator, said it would acquire the outstanding shares of privately held Axium.
 Financial terms were not disclosed.